openchair

 Capability Owner Manager Staff

-Open the Concierge Yes Yes Yes
+Open Assistant Yes Yes Yes

 Send chat messages Yes Yes Yes